 You are here:

-Milton Galamison Oral History
+Milton Galamison Oral History, excerpt

 Caption: This is an oral history interview from the University of Kentucky’s library with Milton Galamison that discusses school segregation in New York City and protest against it.